-Extremely Low-Income Households: Households earning 30 percent of the area median income or less for their household size.
+Extremely Low-Income Households: Households earning less than or equal to 30 percent of the area median income for their household size.

 Fossil Fuels: Petroleum and petroleum products, coal, and natural gas such as methane, propane, and butane, derived from prehistoric organic matter and used to generate energy.
 Fossil fuels do not include: